Astana: City transport

 In 2011, the Akimat of Astana established a company to implement a series of changes and programmes in the metropolis known as the "New transport system of Astana".
 As part of these programmes, bus rapid transit (BRT) lines were opened.
 That same year, the construction of a light rail (LRT) was to begin.
 It was planned that the first stage of construction of a 16.4-kilometer line, which would've included nine stations, was planned to be completed by 1 December 2013.
-However, as of May 2020, construction has not started.
-In November 2013, President Nursultan Nazarbayev condemned the construction of LRT because of the high cost.
+However, in November 2013, President Nursultan Nazarbayev condemned the construction of LRT because of the high cost.
 In exchange, there was a promise to launch high-speed buses.
 Despite the controversy, the construction of the LRT began in 2017 with the flyovers along to which the trains will pass.
-After a corruption scandal in 2019, the project stagnated until 2023, when construction resumed.
-The LRT is set to open in 2024–25.

-The bicycle-sharing program AstanaBike has been operating in Astana since 2014.
-In 2017, the system consisted of 40 stations with 1000 bicycles.
-The registration in the system for a season costs 5000 tenge ($28), plus a deposit for an RFID card ($5.50), the first half-hour of bike rental is free, the next hour is 100 tenge ($0.55).
-After more than 4 hours, the rent costs 1000 tenge.